Create a policy assignment to identify non-compliant resources in your Azure environment

 Select Assign Policy from the top of the Policy - Assignments page.

-On the Assign Policy page, select the Scope by clicking the ellipsis and selecting a subscription (required) and resource group (optional).
+On the Assign Policy page, select the Scope by clicking the ellipsis and selecting either a management group or subscription.
+Optionally, select a resource group.
 A scope determines what resources or grouping of resources the policy assignment gets enforced on.
 Then click Select at the bottom of the Scope page.

 Select the Policy definition ellipsis to open the list of available definitions.
-Azure Policy comes with already built-in policy definitions you can use.
-Many built-in policy definitions are available, such as:
+Azure Policy comes with built-in policy definitions you can use.
+Many are available, such as:

 - Enforce tag and its value